yashoswal/Azure-Language-OpenAI-Conversational-Agent-Accelerator/README.md

 2. **Deleting Resources After a Failed Deployment**

     Follow steps in [Delete Resource Group](./docs/delete_resource_group.md) If your deployment fails and you need to clean up the resources.

+2. **Updating Example Data**

+    If you wish to update the existing example project data, you can do so by updaing the files in `infra/data/`:
+    - update the intents, entities, and utterances in `clu_import.json` to modify the app's CLU project.
+    - update the questions and answers in `cqa_import.json` to modify the app's CQA project.
+    - update the files in `product_info.tar.gz` to modify the grounding data the app uses to populate a search index for `RAG`.

+    If you update these files, ensure that you reference new project/index names in `infra/resources/container_group.bicep`:
+    - update `param clu_project_name` if you updated CLU data.
+    - update `param cqa_project_name` if you updated CQA data.
+    - update `param orchestration_project_name` if you updated CLU or CQA data.
+    - update `param search_index_name` if you updated grounding data.

+    When updating example data, ensure that it adheres to [RAI guidelines](#responsible-ai-transparency-faq).

 ### Sample Questions